openforis/sepal-doc/docs/source/setup/filezilla.rst

 Jupyter Notebook
 ^^^^^^^^^^^^^^^^

-In the SEPAL **Apps** dashboard, open a new **Jupyter Notebook app**.
+In the SEPAL **Apps** dashboard, open a new **Jupyter Notebook** app.
 The **Notebook** dashboard enables you to access files and directories on your system, which can be opened, created, deleted, renamed, downloaded, copied and shared.

 Select **Upload** to upload a file from your computer to the platform.